embetrix/qstopwatch/README.md

 ## Building the Project

-This project uses CMake and supports both Qt5 and Qt6.
+This project uses CMake and supports Qt6.

 ### Prerequisites

 - CMake 3.16 or higher
-- Qt5 or Qt6 (with Core, Gui, and Widgets modules)
+- Qt6 (with Core, Gui, and Widgets modules)
 - C++11 compatible compiler

 ### Build Instructions